Serratia: Pathology

 Most Serratia species are nonpathogenic, but those that are pathogenic typically cause infection in immunocompromised individuals.
-S. marcescens is the main pathogenic species, infecting animals and plants, but other species that have been reported to infect individuals includes Serratia plymuthica, Serratia liquefaciens, Serratia rubidaea, Serratia odorifera, and Serratia fonticola.
+S. marcescens is the main pathogenic species, infecting animals and plants, but other species that have been reported to infect individuals include Serratia plymuthica, Serratia liquefaciens, Serratia rubidaea, Serratia odorifera, and Serratia fonticola.

 Opportunistic human pathogen

 S. marcescens is thought to be transmitted through hand-to-hand transmission; in one hospital half of all tested personnels' hands were found to be positive for the pathogen.

 Serratia species tend to colonize the respiratory and urinary tracts, rather than the gastrointestinal tract.
-Serratia infection is responsible for about 2% of nosocomial infections of the bloodstream, lower respiratory tract, urinary tract, surgical wounds, and skin and soft tissues and other ailments that are commonly caused by other bacteria.
+Serratia infection is responsible for about 2% of nosocomial (hospital-acquired) infections of the bloodstream, lower respiratory tract, urinary tract, surgical wounds, and skin and soft tissues and other ailments that are commonly caused by other bacteria.
 Outbreaks of S. marcescens meningitis, wound infections, and arthritis have occurred in pediatric wards.
 Outbreaks of infective endocarditis in IV drug users have been reported.

 Cases of Serratia arthritis have been reported in outpatients receiving intra-articular injections.

 Opportunistic non-human pathogen

 There have been cases of Serratia non-human animal infections.
-One case of a non-nosocomial infection in animals was found in one study, after S. marcescens was found to be correlated in early abortions of buffalos and cows.
-The pathogen was isolated in culture after researchers observed reddish vaginal discharge from the cows and the pathogen was also discovered to be in the semen of a bull, all of which were from the same strain.
+One case of a non-nosocomial infection in animals was found in one study, after S. marcescens was found to be correlated with early abortions in buffalos and cows.
+The pathogen was isolated in culture after researchers observed reddish vaginal discharge from the cows, and the pathogen was also discovered to be in the semen of a bull, all of which were from the same strain.